Eeeeelias/miniguept-chat/README.md

 ```bash
 $ python3 backend/format_data.py -i <chats> -t <telegram|whatsapp> [-a]
 ```
-Your `input` can be either a single file or a folder with .txt files (for your exported WhatsApp chats).
+Your `input` can be either a single file or a folder.
+WhatsApp chats must be in .txt, Telegram chats in .json format.
 If you use the `-a` option, it will append your input to an existing output file.
 With this .csv file you can then move on to train your own chatbot.

 # Training a chatbot